kwgoodman/la/doc/source/intro.rst

 ============

 The main class of the la package is a labeled array, larry.
-A larry consists of a data array and a label list.
-The data array is stored as a NumPy array and the label list as a list of lists.
+A larry consists of data and labels.
+The data is stored as a NumPy array and the labels as a list of lists.

 Here's larry in schematic form:
 ::